guanh01/guanh01.github.io/_pages/about.md

 News
 ----
 - **[Feb.
+2024]**: Thanks for the support from the NSF for the CAREER award on [Adaptive Deep Learning Systems Towards Edge Intelligence](https://www.nsf.gov/awardsearch/showAward?AWD_ID=2338512&HistoricalAwards=false).

+- **[Feb.
 2024]**: Congratulations to Qizheng Yang for our work "GMorph: Accelerating Multi-DNN Inference via Model Fusion" accepted to [EurSys'24](https://2024.eurosys.org/).

 - **[Sept.
 2023]**: Congratulations to [Kunjal Panchal](https://astuary.github.io/Kunjal/) for our work on "Flow: Per-instance Personalized Federated Learning" accepted to [NeurIPS'23](https://nips.cc/).